 Welcome to my web magazine, Thoughts, Musings and Commonplaces, abbreviated as Thoughts Online Magazine, but not to be confused with blogspot.
 It has gone through many incarnations since January 22, 2002, when it began on blogspot, was transferred to hathaby.net because of the September 11th attacks (hathaby.net was hosted on fidpac, and the site was trashed in December of 2004).
 You see my tribute to the twin towers in the userpic.
 The primary writer around here is Arnold Williams.
 Instead of traditional "blog" posts, there are posts of varying lengths and topics.
 Instead of comments, there will be article-specific message boards.
 The look of the site, the writing style, the subject matter, the content, and the technological back-end will be identical to what you're used to reading a blog, but the change (as least as far as the FEC is concerned) will be drastic: this is a media outlet, not a personal blog (though their official position is that there is no difference, it is never safe to bet on governments being consistent or logical).
 Now residing in California, Mr. Williams intends to be identified as a Journalist pursuant to the California case "Apple v.
 Does" that said that even bloggers can be journalists, (as well as a recent Florida case.
 So there, FEC!
-Estate planning and tax planning have always been favorites occupations for this legally-licensed fellow (who only practices in Calfornia): the Internal Revenue Code & Regs are models of systems so complex that they are poorly understood by those who study them for years, and even more poorly understood by those who don't study them.
-I enjoy business formation, tax planning, real estate law, and real property management.
+Formerly a California attorney who practiced Estate planning and tax planning, along with business formation, tax planning, real estate law, and real property management.
 The FTC has decided it wants disclosures, so here, have some.
 Happy?

 A further profile: